MASMC/jschatbot/README.md

 ----------

-This chat bot uses NodeJS to host a webserver, and will after some time begin using AI to continue chatting, with less pre-determined responses.
+This chat bot uses a webserver, and will after some time begin using AI to continue chatting, with less pre-determined responses.

 ----------

-Programmed in NodeJS.
+Programmed in the typical website languages.

 ----------